temporalio/documentation/README.md

 ### How to follow style guidance

-In general, Temporal content follows the [Google developer documentation style guide](https://developers.google.com/style).
-When the Google guide is silent about an issue, we follow the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
-And we also maintain a set of Temporal-specific style guidelines that override the Google and Microsoft guides defined below.
+The content included in the Temporal information corpus follows the [Google developer documentation style guide](https://developers.google.com/style), with deference to the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) for issues left unanswered by Google.
+In addition, we maintain a set of Temporal-specific style guidelines that override certain aspects of the Google and Microsoft guides.

-But we recommend that you use the Vale extension for your IDE and follow the suggestions.
+We recommend that you use the Vale extension for your IDE.
+Vale allows you to configure rulesets in its own configuration file, making it useful for defining Temporal's style guidelines.

 If you have VSCode, we recommend using the Vale VSCode extension.